mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 All pre enabled applications from the Application Catalog (like Traefik) will be deployed to the target cluster now.

 ## Get Traefik up and running
 For Traefik we need to set an additional service label.
-Otherwise Kubernetes is not able to create the external LoadBalancer.
+Otherwise, Kubernetes is not able to create the external LoadBalancer.
 Please set the following settings to our Traefik deployment (via DKP Enterprise UI or cli):

 ````